earthly/website/blog/_posts/2021-06-29-video-camera-on.md

  {% picture grid {{site.pimages}}{{page.slug}}/confused3.png  --picture --img width="260px" --alt {{ Confused Women }} %}
 <figcaption>"All users were created on a Thursday in 1970"</figcaption>
 </div>
 I've heard many times before that 70% of communication is non-verbal.
-This doesn't seem right to me.
-I am probably bad at non-verbal queues, but I am getting way less than 70% of my communication from facial expressions and body language: this whole confused-face signal could be replaced with chin-scratching emoji or a sign that said: "Wait, What?".
+This seems to oversell non-verbals or maybe I'm just not great at reading them.
+This whole confused-face signal could be replaced with chin-scratching emoji or a sign that said: "Wait, What?".
 But, when I do get a non-verbal signal, it can save me hours and days of time.
 I don't think you can easily replicate this signal with asynchronous communication.
 One reason is that these non-verbal cues often represent subtle feelings.
 Someone can hear your update and think to themselves, "That doesn't sound right", but they may not be comfortable enough or care enough to say it out loud.
 Or it's just fleeting thought before they start their own update.
 You have to catch these expressions, and you can't do it without seeing the person.

+This obviously doesn't mean that everyone should always be able to see everyone.
+If you are joining a large meeting that is basically a presentation and everyone has their camera off then I think it makes sense to follow suit and if you are eating your lunch in a meeting, please I don't need to see or hear you chew.

 People find zoom meetings fatiguing, and I get that, but sometimes audio won't do.
 Whenever I talk to someone who works remotely and doesn't use video, it surprises me.
 If you're not seeing your teammates face when you describe a problem, who knows what you are missing.